-

 What are the primary options available for unsponsored work and investment in your jurisdiction?

-Certain immigrant visa categories do not require employer sponsorship, including EB-1A visas for persons of extraordinary ability, EB-2 National Interest Waivers (NIW), and EB-5 investor visas.
+Certain immigrant visa categories may be self-sponsored, including the EB-1(1), also known as EB-1(A), for persons of extraordinary ability, the EB-2 National Interest Waiver (NIW) and the EB-5 Investor.

 What are the requirements for becoming a sponsor of employment-based migrants and what are the role and reporting duties of sponsors?